webian/pb_social/Documentation/Configuration/Index.rst

    For a quick an dirty solution we included a checkbox in the extension configuration that turns off ssl verification for all pb_social requests
    ATTENTION: Activating this checkbox might be a potential security risk!

-8. with great power comes great responsibility
+10. with great power comes great responsibility

-9. OPTIONAL
-    If you want to avoid long loading times you can add a scheduler task to store the feeds automatically in the database.
-For example if your refresh time is 15 minutes, let the task get the feeds every 10 minutes.
+11. Testing the Scheduler Task
-    For testing you can execute the controller comand from the cli via:
+    For testing you can execute the single controller command from the cli via:
     ./typo3/cli_dispatch.phpsh extbase pbsocial:updatefeeddata
-    Called from your typo3 root directory.
+    Called from your project's root directory.
-    This hint should give you an example how to add a tast to your scheduler https://wiki.typo3.org/CommandController_In_Scheduler_Task
+    This hint should give you an example how to add a test to your scheduler https://wiki.typo3.org/CommandController_In_Scheduler_Task
     Be sure the scheduler extension is installed, you have a backend user named _cli_lowlevel and your crontab executes ./typo3/cli_dispatch.phpsh periodically.